Acktarius/track_git/README.md

 - Open the application.
 - At a glance monitor a repository for new tags/releases since last record.
 - Add a repository by entering its URL.
+- No need to have the repository clone on the computer, this way you can track release for your phone apk for example.

 ## Contributing